Nablaaa/CompetitionAssay/README.md

 ## Introduction
 This repository contains scripts to analyze competition assays.
-The scripts are used by the paper: ... <br>
+The scripts are used by the paper: `Pseudomonas aeruginosa faces a fitness trade-off between mucosal colonization and antibiotic tolerance during airway infections` <br>

 ## Table of Contents